 Pursuant to the CMPPA, there are two distinct types of matching programs.
 The first type of matching program involves the computerized comparison of two or more automated federal personnel or payroll systems of records or a system of federal personnel or payroll records with non-federal records.
 This type of matching program may be conducted for any purpose.
 The second type of matching program involves the computerized comparison of two or more automated systems of records or a system of records with non-federal records.
-The purpose of this type of matching program must be for the purpose of eligibility determinations or compliance requirements for applicants, recipients, beneficiaries, participants, or providers of services for payments or in-kind assistance under federal benefit programs.
+The purpose of this type of matching program must be for the purpose of eligibility determinations or compliance requirements for applicants, recipients, beneficiaries, participants, or providers of services for payments or in-kind assistance under federal benefit programs, or recouping payments or delinquent debts under such federal benefit programs.
 See 5 U.S.C. § 522a(a)(8).

-Matching programs must be conducted pursuant to a matching agreement between the source (the agency providing the records) and recipient agency (the agency that receives and uses the records to make determinations).
-The matching agreement describes the purpose and procedures of the matching and establishes protections for matching records.
+Computer matching programs must be conducted pursuant to a computer matching agreement between the source (the agency providing the records) and recipient agency (the agency that receives and uses the records to make determinations).
+The computer matching agreement describes the purpose and procedures of the matching and establishes protections for matching records.